ashish-mehta-mlp/Spam-Text-Classification-Using-NLP/README.md

 # Spam-Text-Classification-Using-NLP
-This repository consits of code to identify weather a given email is a Ham email or a spam email
+This repository consits of code to identify weather a given email is a Ham email or a Spam email.